 UoC BSD Framework Implementation Overview:

-- Established a four-phase process for implementing the Cybersecurity Framework
+Established a four-phase process for implementing the Cybersecurity Framework

-- Enabled harmonization of cybersecurity goals and expectations across 23 departments
+Enabled harmonization of cybersecurity goals and expectations across 23 departments

-- BSD Target State Profile provides clear guidance and communications for managers, faculty, and staff
+Target State Profile provides clear guidance and communications for managers, faculty, and staff

-- Aligned target state objectives to the Framework Core and the security risks they mitigate
+Aligned target state objectives to the Framework Core and the security risks they mitigate

-- Establishing a Target State Profile enabled BSD to align automation capabilities with those areas providing greatest value
+Establishing a Target State Profile enabled BSD to align automation capabilities with those areas providing greatest value

 Results and Impacts:

-Following the successful implementation of the Cybersecurity Framework, the implementation team used ISO 15504 to assign values to the gaps within BSD’s cybersecurity program.
+Following successful implementation of the voluntary Cybersecurity Framework, the implementation team used ISO 15504 to assign values to the gaps within BSD’s cybersecurity program.
 The team assigned a value from 0 – 4, Not Started to Fully Achieved, to measure the gap between the current and target states.
 Next the team developed a self-assessment tool to help departments measure their progress as they completed projects within the roadmap.
-A radar chart was used to track progress across each department as well as the division as a whole.
+A radar chart was used to track progress across each department and the division as a whole.
 The radar chart was effectively used to brief the status of cybersecurity improvement activities to the leadership team within the division.